 Winter heath plants are hardy and can easily tolerate temperatures as low as -30°C. Nevertheless, be sure to protect freshly planted winter heath plants from intense winter sun and strong winds, otherwise they could dry out.

-Is the winter heath plant poisonous?
+Is winter heath poisonous?

 Winter heath is not poisonous to cats, dogs, or people.
 In fact, it is even used in traditional and herbal medicine as an infusion or tea.